nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `NAME` and `PHONE_NUMBER` are the only compulsory inputs.
 Other parameters can be left blank.

 :bulb: **Note:**
-It is recommended to only have 1`TAG` per client (Due to project constraints, we are not able to change our code to check for this)
+It is recommended to only have 1`TAG` per client.

 Examples:
 * `create n/John Doe p/98765432 a/John street, block 123, #01-01`